Clemapfel/mousetrap/docs/04_widgets.md

 \todo refactor notebook signals to remove unused argument

+Note that `Notebook` does not provide `get_selection_model`.
+Use the `page_selection_changed` signal to monitor page selection, and `Notebook::goto_page` to manually switch between pages instead.

 ---

+---

 ## Compound Widgets

 This concludes our tour of most of mousetraps widgets.
 Even though the selection is wide and powerful, we have yet to learn one of the more important things: **how do we make our own widgets?**

-If we want to start from scratch and implement every pixel and shape and interaction, we will have to wait until the chapter on [native rendering](09_opengl.md).
+If we want to start from scratch and manually choose every pixel and mode of interaction, we will have to wait until the chapter on [native rendering](09_opengl.md).
 Not all custom widgets need to be that low-level, however.
-Often we simply want a collection of already existing widgets to act as one.
+Often, we simply want a collection of already existing widgets to act as one.
 To illustrate this, an example may be best.

-In previous sections, somewhat more complex C++ code was used to better illustrate the function of a widget.
-For example, we saw this figure in the section of `GridView`:
+In previous sections, whenever a figure was shown, the C++ code used to generate that figure was supplied along with it.
+Take, for example, the figure from the section on `GridView`:

 \image html grid_view.png

 Here, `GridView` has 7 children.
 Each child is clearly a widget, as `GridView::push_back` requires a widget to be used as the argument.
-Looking closely, the children are actually at least 3 widgets:
+Looking closely, the children are actually a collection of at least 3 widgets:

 + a `Label` with the number
 + a `Separator` as the background